Green spaces supervisor: vegetation and biodiversity

 Restoring environments conducive to biodiversity is an essential phase in completing the project.
 The Green Spaces team is responsible for all the planting and revegetation work involved.
 We apply nature-friendly management practices, in conjunction with the project’s ecologists and landscape architects: selecting regional and local plants, respecting planting and sowing periods.

 On site, Benjamin has earned the nickname of “frog rescuer”.
 His team implements the ecological obligations of the project.
 Preventively, they put in place protective measures such as amphibian barriers.
-During construction, they maintain and protect the wetlands and create ditches.
+During the works, it maintains and protects wetlands and develops ditches.

 Here are a few examples.
 On the ECT and Safer de l’Ile de France project in Coubert (77), the project includes a hedgerow to complement the rehabilitation of farmland.
 For the ECT project in Plaisir (78), numerous wildlife cottages were installed during construction.
 And the planting of local trees and shrubs will reinforce ecological continuity.